Realities of Insulation v Ventilation v Air conditioning

 Ventilation – is like breathing

-Air Conditioning -cooling -a cost based climate control system where conditions are reliant on energy consumption either with or without water.
+Air Conditioning – thermal change -a cost based climate control system where conditions are reliant on energy and resource consumption.

-Putting on an overcoat is not going to make you breathe any better,
+Putting on an overcoat (insulation) is not going to make you breathe any better,

-and the air conditioner is not going to improve the oxygen quality of air.
+and although the air conditioner may change the temperature, it is not going to improve the quality of air.

 Conversely, breathing well is not going to make you any warmer, but it will contribute to your remaining cooler, and is guaranteed to keeping you healthier.